OMPRN’s Governance

 Director & Research Lead

-Dr. Harriet Feilotter is a Professor in the Pathology and Molecular Medicine Department at Queen’s University.
-She is also Director of the Molecular Genetics Laboratory at Kingston Health Sciences Centre.
-Dr. Feilotter's research focuses on the implementation of biomarkers to be used in the screening, diagnosis or treatment of human diseases, including cancer.
+Dr. Harriet Feilotter is a Adjunct Full Professor in the Pathology and Molecular Medicine Department at Queen’s University.
+She is also Division Head for Genome Diagnostics in the Laboratory Medicine Program at UHN.
+Dr. Feilotter’s research focuses on the implementation of biomarkers to be used in the screening, diagnosis or treatment of human diseases, including cancer.

 Biomarkers